-Writing in her column in the health section (Go Easy on Yourself, a New Wave of Research Suggests) author Tara Parker-Pope wrote, “Do you treat yourself as well as you treat your friends and family?
+Writing in The New York Times, Tara Parker-Pope wrote in (Go Easy on Yourself, a New Wave of Research Suggests) “Do you treat yourself as well as you treat your friends and family?
 That simple question is the basis for a burgeoning new area of psychological research called self-compassion – how kindly people view themselves.
 The research suggests that giving ourselves a break and accepting our imperfections may be the first step towards better health.
 People who score high on tests on self-compassion have less depression and anxiety, and tend to be happier and more optimistic.”

 As I began to carefully introduce the concepts of compassion and empathy into workplace discussions, I learned two important things.
 First, the idea of feeling or expressing compassion in business felt too risky, vulnerable and even “unprofessional” to many people.
 Second, to those self-identified, perfectionists, workaholics and high achievers – the idea of self-compassion was even more remote.
 These hard self-drivers were often filled with inner judgment and criticism and seemed to be falling short of their own aspirations.

 The Connection Between Compassion for Self and Others

 In my experience, harsh self-critics judge others with equal severity.
 Of course, there are exceptions – people who treat others with empathy and consideration, but cannot extend those feelings to themselves.
 But more often, I think there is a higher correlation between the harsh outer critic and the inner self-oppressor.
 If we’re hard-wired for empathy and altruism – what blocks our ability to care for ourselves with more respect?
 One major force is beliefs.
 Even though our impulses towards compassion and empathy are innate, the forces of our conditioned collective beliefs drive us to mistrust and even disdain emotions like compassion, empathy and optimism.